Board of Directors

 Lupe Arreola has been active in the San Francisco tenant community for over 15 years.
 She is the former Director of Counseling Programs at St Peter's Housing Committee where she worked from 2001 to 2008 counseling and organizing San Francisco tenants.
 Lupe served on the Board of Directors of the San Francisco Community Land Trust, as a member of the Lead Poisoning Citizens' Advisory Committee, and on the Board of Directors of Partnership for Immigrant Leadership and Action (PILA).
 She currently serves on ther Board of Directors of People Organizing to Demand Environmental and Economic Justice (PODER).

-Aileen Joy, Communications and Development Coordinator
+Aileen Joy, Development Coordinator

 Aileen Joy is a born and raised Bay Area tenant.
 Displaced from her family home in San Francisco as a kid, she's committed her career to safe, stable, affordable homes for everyone, free from the threat of displacement.
 Aileen's background is in operations, communications, and development.
 She has worked for Tenants Together member orgs and partners in the Bay Area and in Sacramento, including Housing Rights Committee of San Francisco and the Sacramento Housing Alliance.
 Her educational background and passions include narrative creation for social justice movements, language access, and storytelling; she has a BA and an MA in Comparative Literature/Cultural Studies, from UC Santa Cruz and SF State respectively.